Bad news: That 30% conversion lift your latest A/B test produced? It’s probably not as high as you thought.

 5. The selection effect

-The selection effect occurs when an experimenter tests a sample of subjects that isn’t representative of the audience.
+The selection effect occurs when an experimenter tests a sample of subjects that isn’t representative of the target audience.

 For example, let’s say we wanted to figure out which professional football team was the most popular in the United States, but we only asked people from the New England area.
 We’d likely hear overwhelming support for the Patriots, which wouldn’t be representative of the entire country.